Chapter 102 – Reporting of Child Abuse

 Administration of Medication Policy

 Over-the-Counter Medication.
-A legal prescriber’s signature is required on the District’s medication permission form before any over-the-counter medications will be given- including lotions and cough drops etc. Requests to administer experimental, off-label supplements, herbal, alternative, complementary and homeopathic medications, including all forms of essential oils, are evaluated and approved for administration on a case-by-case basis in consultation with the school nurse.
-There will also need to be communication with the prescriber, research, information, resources and other sources to support the safe and effective administration at school (Iowa Board of Nursing, 1995).
-Middle and high school students, in accordance with Health Services protocols for common complaints of pain, may have limited, over-the-counter medication with written parental consent.
+A legal prescriber’s signature is required on the District’s medication permission form, or a prescription from a legal prescriber, before any over-the-counter medications will be given- including lotions and cough drops etc. Middle and high school students, in accordance with Health Services protocols for common complaints of pain, may have school supplied limited, over-the-counter medication with written parental consent.